-With the 2013 Geneva Motor Show just days away, Kia’s little surprise for the event is, well, no longer a surprise.
-The Kia Provo concept is proposal for a funky looking small coupe which has a number of styling cues borrowed from contemporary and classic race cars.
+The 2013 Kia Provo concept was a proposal for a funky looking small coupe which featured a number of styling cues borrowed from contemporary and classic race cars.

-Kia say of the Provo that it is a “provocative and racy new urban concept car”.
-They go on to point out that the Provo features a unique take on the company’s trademark tiger-nose grille, by blending the grille and headlight assembly into one piece.
+Kia said the Provo was a “provocative and racy new urban concept car”.
+They went on to point out that the Provo features a unique take on the company’s trademark tiger-nose grille, by blending the grille and headlight assembly into one piece.

 From the outside the Kia Provo is a rather tidy looking bit of kit.
 It’s quite simple in its design, and looks quite sturdy and well planted.
 It has the feel of a MINI Cooper or Citroen DS3 Racing about it – quirky but desirable.

 Up front there’s racing-style tow ring.
 Presumably that’s there to give the concept a modicum of racing style – not because Kia expects it to break down on its way to Switzerland – and a couple of power bulges in the hood hint at the sporty little engine hiding underneath.

 At the rear of the Provo, the taillights stand out from the bodywork and their shape mimics that of the headlights and grille.
 Inset into the rear bumper are a pair of large round tailpipes.

 Powering the Kia Provo concept is a hybrid drivetrain which combines a 1.6 litre turbocharged engine producing 204 horsepower with an electric motor driving the rear wheels.
 The 4WD hybrid can be operated in electric-only mode, or the electric motor can provide extra on-demand shove for things like overtaking.
 The Provo is fitted with Kia’s first ever seven-speed DCT transmission.